-Patients receive an assessment before treatment is carried out.
-Treatments were fully explained and associated risks discussed.
+All patients received an assessment before any treatment was carried out.
+Treatments were fully explained and any associated risks discussed.
 Emergency contact details were recorded in the patient care record.
-The service should record patients' consent to share information with their GPs.
+The service should record consent to share information with the GP.

-Patients' medical history, medications and allergies were documented in the five patient care records we reviewed.
+We reviewed five patient care records.
+We saw evidence of a medical history, medications and allergies documented.
+GP details were recorded in the records reviewed.
 The practitioner gave patients information about risks and benefits before treatment started and this was also documented in the patient care record.
-Patients were asked to consent to treatment and we saw that the practitioner and patients had signed these records.
-Although the service did not record GP details in the patient care records reviewed, we saw a revised form which included GP details, which the service intended to use in the future.
+Patients were asked to consent to treatment.
+We saw that the practitioner and patients had signed these records.